 One experiment even showed that people who work from home are as much as 13% more productive than regular workers – because they have more time for work activities, and have the need to call in sick much rarer.

 So, if you hold a remote-friendly position in the first place, it’s worth investigating whether your company allows you to work from home, at least from time to time.

 How to productively use the time when you’re stuck in traffic

-As evident, commuting to work has a lot of issues associated with it – but, there are ways you can put this time to good use, and feel less pressed about going the extra mile to get to work:
+Sure, as evident, commuting to work has a lot of issues associated with it – but there are ways you can put this time to good use, and feel less pressed about going the extra mile to get to work:

 The number of available podcasts seems endless, and everyone can find something to their liking – history, science, medicine, art, productivity, anything that may interest you, likely has a podcast covering it.